Skip to main content

 Fulton Bank

-It's supposed to be the most wonderful time of the year, but it can feel pretty unpleasant when you overspend on gifts, food, and decorations.
-Americans typically spend more than $1,000 during the winter holidays, according to the National Retail Federation, and much of it is financed with credit cards.
+It's supposed to be the most wonderful time of the year, but it can feel a little less wonderful when you overspend on gifts, food, and decorations.
+Americans typically spend nearly $900 during the winter holidays, according to the National Retail Federation, and much of it is financed with credit cards.

 However, your holiday spirit doesn't have to break the bank.
 Follow these tips to get through the season debt-free.